 However, there’s no website builder or auto-installer.
 If you’re a total beginner to hosting and website development, you’d be better served elsewhere.

 Pricing and Support

-All of the plans come with unlimited traffic.
-The difference in the plans is the storage space, the number of websites you can host, and MySQL databases.
-The lowest-tier plan comes with 1GB SSD, two websites, and three MySQL databases, which is sufficient for basic hosting needs.
-Those needing more can go for any of the higher plans that are topped at 20GB SSD, 50 websites, and unlimited MySQL databases.
+All the plans offer unlimited traffic.
+The variation between the plans lies in the storage space, the number of websites you can host, and the MySQL databases.
+The entry-level plan provides 1GB SSD, the ability to host two websites, and three MySQL databases, which is suitable for basic hosting requirements.
+If you need more, you can choose any of the higher plans, which offer a maximum of 20GB SSD, the ability to host 50 websites, and unlimited MySQL databases.